 The way your clients experience your law firm—from intake, to invoice, to hopefully referral—plays a big part in whether they’ll continue to do business with you.
-Improving the client journey can make a big difference for your law firm, but how do you know where to start?
+As Jack Newton covers in his bestselling book, The Client-Centered Law Firm, improving the client journey can make a big difference for your law firm, but how do you know where to start?

-Josh Kubicki, former Chief Strategy Officer at Seyfarth Shaw LLP, spoke at the 2017 Clio Cloud Conference about how law firms can revamp their client journey for happier clients and a more profitable business.
+Josh Kubicki, co-founder of Bold Duck Studio, previously spoke at the Clio Cloud Conference about how law firms can revamp their client journey for happier clients and a more profitable business.

 Follow these steps to assess and revamp the client journey at your law firm.

 1. Recognize how much client experience matters.